 Roles of legal service providers(Government Agencies, NGOs, and CSOs) in promoting access to justice

 Access to Justice and People Living with Disabilities

 The Asia Access to Justice Week helps connect and unify many persons engaged in supporting the legal and access to justice sector including lawyers, paralegals, university academics, access to justice and other civil society representatives, government, students and private corporations and businesses.
-As well, the events includes a variety of marginalized individuals and community members.
+As well, the events include a variety of marginalized individuals and community members.

 The vibrant, timely and incredibly relevant Access to Justice Sessions’s sessions provide a venue and platform for learning and sharing, and act as an important mechanism in helping to break down various barriers and stigma.
 This is achieved in a number of ways including identifying many of the Access to Justice barrier commonalities faced by different marginalized and vulnerable groups and simultaneously demonstrating effective ways and means for these often divergent groups to unite and support each other in solidarity.